Gustav Rosén: Life

 His writings were not popular with the establishment and he was taken to court in 1915 for libelling a superintendent.
 Faced by a jury of three that included his political opponents, he was sentenced to three months in what is now Umeå Old Prison.
 When he left prison he was met by cheers from the waiting crowd.

 Rosén played a role in the Folkpartiet (Liberal People's Party) in Sweden.
 He was a Minister of Defence in Carl Gustav Ekman government, succeeding Per Albin Hansson in that role on 7 June 1926.
 He took on a difficult task as his party was committed to disarmament and cutting the budget.
 This placed him in a difficult position squeezed between the military and his political opponents who noted his difficulties.
 After his party lost power on 2 October 1928, Gustav Rosén returned to Umeå in 1929.

 Rosén was made the Governor of Västerbotten County from 1931 until his death in 1942, in Umeå.
 As governor he worked for simple roads, and had over 900 routes built to open up the countryside and permit travel.
 He believed that he needed to improve communication to the thousand villages and farms that lacked any roads.
 He also encouraged the population to grow more plants, and in his residence in Umea he planted ash, elm and oak to lead by example.
 Rosen became known for the policy of planting birch trees along the country roads that he authorised.
-These tree-lined avenues not only kept traffic in the shade, but the trees enabled travellors to find the road when the ground was covered in snow.
+These tree-lined avenues not only kept traffic in the shade, but the trees enabled travelers to find the road when the ground was covered in snow.

 Rosén was an ambassador for Norrland and wrote to change the perceptions of his fellow Swedes.
-To illustrate his message he sent apples to the Swedish government and to the newspapers in Gothenburg, Malmö and Stockholm.
+To illustrate his message he sent apples to the Swedish government and to the newspapers in Gothenburg, Malmö, and Stockholm.
 He wanted to change their stereotypical view that it was only grass "up there".

 Legacy

 His papers were published under the title "Memories" in 1943 and two biographies were written by his son and Kersti Ullenhag.
-His papers, songs, poems and thousands of photos are in the county archive.
+His papers, songs, poems, and thousands of photos are in the county archive.
 A bust of him was placed in Umeå.
-His descendants include Nils Gustav Rosén (1907–1993) who was a Director General, Stellan Rosen (1902–1995) succeeded his father as publisher of his newspaper, Staffan Rosén (1905–1994) radio and culture editor and Kjell Rosen (1909–1982) an architect and painter.
+His descendants include Nils Gustav Rosén (1907–1993), who was a Director General, Stellan Rosen (1902–1995), who succeeded his father as publisher of his newspaper, Staffan Rosén (1905–1994), a radio and culture editor, and Kjell Rosen (1909–1982), an architect and painter.